 Maybe you were trained by an infamous mentor?

-Maybe your product is imported from a place known for have the very best of its kind?
+Maybe your product is imported from a place known for having the very best of its kind?

 You get the idea.
 Of course, you have the test the different methods to find which one works best for you.
 Is this easy to do?
 It’s not as hard as you think.
 Stand out in the crowd by showing customers you’re different than most others.